 ioby fiscal sponsorship is required of all campaigns that do not have their own 501(c)3 status or a 501(c)3 fiscal sponsor.
 This allows donations to your campaign to be tax-deductible to your donors.
 If you do not have your own 501(c)3 status and do not have a 501(c)3 fiscal sponsor, ioby may be able to serve as your project’s fiscal sponsor.

 Please note that ioby is only able to offer limited fiscal sponsorship, extended for crowdfunded donations and to implement your project.
-If you are in need of comprehensive fiscal sponsorship (for instance, if you’d like ongoing fiscal sponsorship, would like to accept grants that exceed 25% of your campaign budget, would like to conduct your project on private property, etc.), you may need to obtain another fiscal sponsor before crowdfunding on ioby.
+If you are in need of comprehensive fiscal sponsorship (for instance, if you’d like ongoing fiscal sponsorship, would like to accept grants that exceed 75% of your campaign budget, would like to conduct your project on private property, would like to enter into contracts to receive nonprofit discounted services, etc.), you may need to obtain another fiscal sponsor before crowdfunding on ioby.
 Here are some tips on how to do so.

 What ioby's fiscal sponsorship CANNOT do: